848dkn/SLE777/README.md

 print(table_of_values)
 ````
 #### Input:
-Command ```rowMeans()``` computes the mean of each row (gene), averaging expression values across the different sample columns.
+Command ```rowMeans()``` computes the mean of each row, averaging expression values across the different sample columns.
 The mean values are saved into a variable to be added as a new column.
 The ```head()``` command is used to display the first six rows of the updated data frame for quick inspection
 #### Output:
 A table showing the first six genes, including their expression values and the new mean expression column.